seancorfield/clj-new/README.md

 ## Getting Started

-> Note: these instructions you are using the Clojure CLI version 1.10.1.697 or later!
+> Note: these instructions assume you are using the Clojure CLI version 1.10.1.697 or later!

 The easiest way to use `clj-new` is by adding an alias to your `~/.clojure/deps.edn` file like this: